 Wright Funerals-Cremations owns and operates its own crematory.
 The cremation unit is located in the same building as the funeral home on Westchester Drive in High Point.
 Wright has complete control and oversight of the cremation process to insure your loved one never leaves our facility or our care.

 What is involved when cremation is selected?

-1. A mandatory 24 hour waiting period from the time of death.
+1. A mandatory 24 hour waiting period from the

 2. Signing the NC Cremation Authorization by all direct legal next of kin (unless a healthcare power of attorney is in place).

 3. The completion and signing of the death certificate by the attending physician and/or medical examiner.

 4. The issuance of a cremation permit by the Medical Examiner if required.